Why I Removed Environment Guards from Analytics Script Injection

 Events fire the same way in every environment.
 The only difference is where they land.

-The Benefits We Didn’t Expect
+The Benefits I Didn’t Expect

 The fix seemed small, but the impact was outsized.

 First, QA got immediate feedback.
-When a button click was supposed to fire a purchase_initiated event, we could open browser dev tools, watch the Network tab, and confirm it fired—on staging.
+When a button click was supposed to fire a purchase_initiated event, I could open browser dev tools, watch the Network tab, and confirm it fired—on staging.
 No more guessing.

 Second, developers started writing better event code.
 Knowing their tracking would be tested early, they paid more attention to parameter naming, consistency, and edge cases.